ALwolfman9/Helix-Repo/Helix_Hospital/README.md

 To create new employees, go to login and enter 'admin' into the prompt. you will be able to create new employees there.

+There are three employee types to create, doctors, nurses, and support staff.

 There is an option to refresh your database on start up.

 You will need to create the database on the first start up.

-##Known Bugs in the app

-When viewing a list of doctors when creating a patient, use '$l' and not '$1' to avoid an error.

-Currently the only features available are adding employees and patients to the Hospital and viewing patients and employees in the system.
+Admin is the only way to create new employees.

+To create patients, log in as a support worker and choose the new patients option.

+## Basic Operations

+This applcation is used for running the basic operations of a hospital.
+Doctors and nurses can view patients and update their information, while support staff can add new patients.
+All employees can schedule appointments.